What's on this page?

 1. Define your career goal

 Before you open a single AI tutorial, decide where you want to go.
-Do you see yourself in cyber security, project management, data analysis, software engineering, or another tech field?
+Do you see yourself in Cyber Security, Project Management, Data Analysis, Software Engineering, or another IT field?
 Your destination will shape the AI skills you need.

 2. Research how AI is impacting that industry